If you’re haven’t watched Cruel Summer on Freeform, you’re missing out. After screening the pilot episode at SXSW 2021, we were hooked!

 Music City Mall | 2401 S Stemmons Fwy (Lewisville)

 Lewisville’s Music City Mall (formerly Vista Ridge Mall) is one of the first scenes in Cruel Summer.
 The mall is where we first see Jeanette Turner and Kate Wallis interact here and things really get set into play.
 Starting with the piece of evidence Kate later offers the police, Jeanette’s “You Go Girl” necklace.
 The mall is still open and they even have a Claire’s where you can most likely find your own “You Go Girl” necklace!

 Interskate Rollerrink | 1408 South Business Highway 121 (Lewisville)

 Who knew roller rinks like this still existed!
 The Cruel Summer really crew lucked out with this location because it’s somehow updated yet stuck in time.
 They use this skating rink for Jeanette’s birthday in 1994, or, what I like to call the happy year.
 So grab your skates and hope that skating is like riding a bike.

 Assistant Principle Martin Harris’s House – 6306 Deloache Ave (Dallas)

-This is the house the entire show is centered around.
+Martin Harris’s house is the house we see the most in the series.
+It’s almost its own character.
 We see this house over all three summers and the vibe goes from creepy to even creepier.
-We first see it when Jeanette and her friends decide to “break in,” even though they have a key.
+We first see it when Jeanette and her friends decide to “break-in,” even though they have a key.
 Jeanette keeps going back to his house even after everything happens.
 But the real question is, did Jeanette see Kate that very first time?
 We all have to wait to find out.